nbicocchi/learn-microservices/modules/infrastructure/slides/6 - Centralized configuration (Spring Config Server).md

 * the common parts have to be placed in a common configuration file _application.yml_
 * this file is shared by all clients

-The configuration can be found in _nbicocchi/learn-microservices-config_ repository.

 ```
 config-repo/
 ├── application.yml